Scholarships and Bursaries

 Application Process: Information relating to the application process will be sent out to all current University College students during the relevant term.
 Applications will be assessed by a panel of University College staff and, where relevant, representatives of the college’s external bodies (such as the University College Durham Trust, Durham Castle Society or the College Advisory Board).
 Please note that for some of the awards above, we may take your academic achievements into consideration.
 We will request any information we require from your academic department.

 Founded in 1962/63 by David Loveday, Bishop of Dorchester, in memory of his brother, John Loveday, an alumnus of University College (1900-1904).
-The award is used to:
+There are two awards one each to:

-- Support one University College Student who is reading Classics and who can demonstrate a strong academic record in the subject.
+- Support a University College Student who is reading Classics and who can demonstrate a strong academic record in the subject.

 - Recognise a University College student who has served the College community with distinction